-MEC is computing conducted at the edge of a network.
 Connected IoT devices require computing that handles massive data transfers in real-time, as well as maintaining a consistent, reliable connection.
 Edge computing delivers these qualities.
-It’s located at the network’s edge close to the end user, such as in radio towers, routers, WiFi routers, and micro-data centers.
-The proximity to the end user delivers a speedy connection and ultra-low latency, a powerful combination for IoT devices.
+It’s located at the network’s edge close to the end user, such as in radio towers, routers, WiFi routers, and local data centers.
+The proximity to the end user delivers a speedy connection and ultra-low latency, ideal for IoT devices.